Archive for August 22nd, 2006

 A LOT of people have asked me whether Bush was a psychopath.
 You seem to think this was aimed entirely at YOU.

 But let me go beyond your specific comment.

-Brian’s disgusting modesty leads me to explain to readers the whole ethos of Southern thinking.
+Sam’s disgusting modesty leads me to explain to readers the whole ethos of Southern thinking.

 I talked about how Senator Sam Ervin of North Carolina would keep saying, “I’m just a country lawyer from North Carolina.”
 Another senator reminded him that he was not just a Harvard Law School graduate.
 He was not just a cum laude graduate of Harvard Law School.